Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Strong Hilbert space fragmentation

+For $n>1/6$, it becomes important to be able to calculate the scaling of the fragment size of a macroscopic 2D drum given its wire-decomposed reference state.
 Given that the number of Fock states accessible to a single wire of length $l$ equals $F_{l+2}$ (Eq.~\ref{wireHSD}) where $F_n$ are the Fibonacci numbers, the fragment size scales exponentially with increasing $l$ as $\varphi^{l}$ for $l \gg 1$, where $\varphi$ $=$ $(1+\sqrt{5})/2$ $\approx$ $1.618\cdots$ is the golden ratio.
-Thus, if a 2D drum can be decomposed into parallel wires that can fluctuate simultaneously, then the corresponding number of Fock states generated equals
+Thus, if wire-decomposed reference states of 2D drum consist of parallel wires that can fluctuate simultaneously to access all their internal states, then the corresponding number of Fock states generated equals

-where $L_1, L_2, L_3, L_4$ etc denote the lengths of these wires.
-Since a 2D quantum drum contains an extensive number of sites, $L_1+L_2+L_3+\cdots =O(L^2)$, Eq.~\ref{scalingHSD} already shows that the corresponding Hilbert space fragment grows exponentially with the system size.
-Given a fixed density of up-spins (bosons), 2D quantum drums with the largest fragment dimensions dominate statistically, provided that the other fragments at the same density are exponentially smaller, and control the behavior of typical initial states in class $5$.
+where $L_1, L_2, L_3, L_4$ etc denote the lengths of these wires, which are typically $O(L)$ for macroscopic drums.
+Eq.~\ref{scalingHSD} already shows that the corresponding Hilbert space fragment grows exponentially with the system size.
+Just like the case of quantum drums formed out of two long parallel wires as discussed in Sec.~\ref{twowires}, the scaling of the total number of Fock states in 2D drums composed of a macroscopic number of long parallel wires can be simply estimated by considering the number of ways in which such wires can fluctuate simultaneously as given in Eq.~\ref{scalingHSD}.
+The {\it missing Fock states} that cannot be accounted for by the wire fluctuations represented in Eq.~\ref{scalingHSD} only give a subdominant correction for macroscopic drums.
+We will show this explictly by considering two important cases of such 2D quantum drums below.